PART 1 – REDLANDS IN THE SUPER BOWL

 BILLICK CAME OUT SWINGING FOR EVENTUAL NFL HALL OF FAMER

-Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
-From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open, plus NCAA Final Four connections, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city that sits between Los Angeles and Palm Springs on Interstate 10.
-Funny that this coach played football, played at Air Force, returning to Redlands to commence his post-playing career. – Obrey Brown
+A Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
+From pro football’s Super Bowl to baseball’s World Series, from dynamic soccer’s World Cup to golf’s and tennis’ U.S. Open, major auto racing, plus NCAA Final Four connections, Tour de France cycling, more major tennis like Wimbledon, tiny connections to that NBA and a little NHL, Kentucky Derby, aquatics and Olympic Games, that sparkling little city sits around halfway between Los Angeles and Palm Springs on Interstate 10.
+Funny that this coach played football, played at Air Force, Brigham Young University, returning to Redlands to commence his post-playing career. – Obrey Brown

-Brian Billick told the world about his star player, Ray Lewis.
+Brian Billick told this world about his star player, Ray Lewis.
 It was just about time for Super Bowl XXXV.
-Lewis, who was the Baltimore Ravens’ middle linebacker, had been linked to the murder of two men in Atlanta months earlier.
+Lewis, who was Baltimore Ravens’ middle linebacker, had been linked to a murder of two men in Atlanta months earlier.
 That crime came just after a Super Bowl that the Ravens hadn’t yet played.
 It sure came up once that Ravens-New York Giants’ championship was about to be played.

 Here was Billick, cast in the role as Lewis’ protector – as if this rugged defender that could knock down anyone in the NFL would need a protector – in a pushback role to NFL media.
 Media contact, via Billick, reached way beyond football.